Contracted (purchased) protected space

 Once the Fair Use limit is nearly reached or is reached, you have the option to either reduce the actual used space by using the retention policy to remove some versions, or to increase your contracted protected space so the contracted protected space is greater than or equal to 1/3 (1/2 for Infrascale Disaster Recovery Local) your actual space usage.

 With no retention policies, 80% of customers are within the Fair Use Policy.

 With retention policies enabled, 99% of customers are within the Fair Use Policy.

 Overages and billing

-An overage occurs when the amount of actual protected space (whether on the primary or secondary appliance) is larger than the contracted protected space.
+An overage occurs when the amount of actual protected space (whether on the primary or on the secondary appliance) is larger than the contracted protected space.

-This can happen when the retention policies on the primary CFA versus a secondary (cloud) CFA are different, i.e. keeping more jobs on the secondary than on the primary.
+This can happen when the retention policies on the primary CFA versus a secondary (cloud) CFA are different—that is, keeping more jobs on the secondary than on the primary.
 In this case, you have to either upgrade your subscription by increasing the amount of the contracted protected space, or to reduce the actual protected space being used.

 Protected space is the size of the total protected data on all clients prior to compression and deduplication.

 Backups can be configured to daily, weekly and monthly rollups, whereas previously all restore points were preserved.
 For customers who perform frequent backups, this requires far less space on the CFA and prevents the need to replace over-filled hardware.
 In addition, this allows customers to configure long-term retention to optimize cost/benefit requirements.